Fire safety

 4. Once you’re a safe distance away, call the National Gas Service on 0800 111 999 and report the leak.

 Seek medical help for anyone you think might have carbon monoxide poisoning.
-And don't go back inside your home until you're told it's safe to do so by the National Gas Service or a gas engineer.
+Don't go back inside your home until you're told it's safe to do so by the National Gas Service or a gas engineer.